MNYudina/MFSView/README.md

 Fig. 4.
 The special window to view results of calculation

-Results of calculation are follows
+Results of calculation per each motif are follows

 *  Picture of the motif
-*  Statistical estimation number N_G of the motifs in an original network
+*  Statistical estimation number N_G of realizations of the motif in an original network
-*  Standard deviation SD of a numbers of the motifs in an original network.
+*  Standard deviation SD of a number of realizations of the motif in an original network.
 You can use it to analyze calculation accuracy (for example, +/- 3SD is statistically-valid)
-*  Statistical characteristics of the motifs (R, R', Z-score).
+*  Statistical characteristics of the motif (R, R', Z-score).
 For information on the characteristics, please refer to Section 6.

 The "View motifs" allows setting filters using various criteria, as well as using sorting.
 The sorting is controlled by clicking on the column headers.